 This article investigates the strategies web-writers develop when their audiences respond to them via textual participation.
 Focusing on three web-writers who want to "continue the conversation," this article identifies five major strategies to accomplish this aim: (a) editing after production, (b) quotation, (c) question posing, (d) naming secondary writers, and (e) textual listening.
 Using the lens of writer-audience tension, I find that due to these web-writers' perceptions of audience, one that is partially externalized via the website's template, the term "audience" itself may not be a discrete concept, but a fluid, evolving, and recursive one, in other words, ongoing.
 These perceptions of audience reflect the unending nature of online texts and are exemplified by these five strategies.

 To access this article, you will have to utilize the Interlibrary Loan function.

-KanopyKanopy is a streaming video platform with a "Netflix-like" user experience and a broad selection of over 30,000 documentaries, feature films and training videos from thousands of producers.
-Films can be watched from anywhere, anytime by all current students, faculty, and staff.
-Only licensed films will be available when library budget is met.
+KanopyKanopy is a streaming video platform with a "Netflix-like" user experience and a broad, curated selection of documentaries, indie movies, classics, feature films and training videos.
+Films can be watched from anywhere, anytime by current students, faculty, and staff.

 Streaming films in Kanopy require login with your MySVA credentials.